HanKruiger/hankruiger.com/content/now/_index.md

 The goal of my project is to be able to describe the usability of geo-data sources for answering questions in human geography.

 ## Reading
-* I'm reading *The Rotters' Club* by Jonathan Coe.
+* I'm reading *The Master Algorithm* by Pedro Domingos.

 ## Side projects
 * I'm updating my website, and will probably tweak a lot of stuff over the next several months.